Leave of absence

 - Any break in attendance can cause a corresponding delay in your graduation date.

-- You can have a break in attendance of up to 14 days without taking an LOA.
+- You can have a break in attendance of up to 14 days without being unofficially withdrawn from the University.
 If your situation warrants it, we recommend limiting the break to no more than 14 days in length.

-- The Life Resource Center is available to assist you in any stressful areas that may come up as you work toward graduation.
-You can reach the Life Resource Center through the Program tab on the student website.
+- The Life Resource Center (LRC) is available to assist you in any number of stressful areas that may come up as you work toward graduation.
+You can reach the LRC through the Program tab on the eCampus.

 - An alumni mentor may be able to give you some tips on how he or she managed life-work-school balance.